 Current projects

-- assess the impact of provincial legislation requiring the inclusion of affordable housing units in new residential development projects, and the choice for municipalities to implement such zoning
+- assess the impact of provincial legislation requiring the inclusion of affordable housing units in new residential development projects, and implement enabling policies and procedures for such zoning

 Ongoing services